 Time correlation: The determination of the time offset between two continuous time scales provided by a master clock and a local (spaceborne) clock.
 This procedure requires knowledge of clock parameters and propagation delay of the time transfer.
 Reference?
+Time correlation is the process of estimating the time on Earth at which a spacecraft clock time (SCLK) occurred.
+SCLK is a relative time that is a count of “ticks” of the spacecraft's onboard clock [40].